Bullying and Mental Abuse

 • Damaged clothing

-• Pretending to be ill to avoid school or social occasions
+• Pretending to be ill to avoid school or social events

 • Worsening grades at school